-59. Reclassification of various statutory provisions to a new title 34 of United States Code
+58. Reclassification of various statutory provisions to a new title 34 of United States Code

 On September 1, 2017, various statutory provisions previously codified elsewhere in the U.S. Code were editorially reclassified to a new Title 34, entitled "Crime Control and Law Enforcement."
 The reclassification encompassed a number of statutory provisions pertinent to OJP awards (that is, OJP grants and cooperative agreements), including many provisions previously codified in Title 42 of the U.S. Code.

 Effective as of September 1, 2017, any reference in this award document to a statutory provision that has been reclassified to the new Title 34 of the U.S. Code is to be read as a reference to that statutory provision as reclassified to Title 34.
 This rule of construction specifically includes references set out in award conditions, references set out in material incorporated by reference through award conditions, and references set out in other award requirements.

-60. Justice Information Sharing
+59. Justice Information Sharing

-In order to promote information sharing and enable interoperability among disparate systems across the justice and public safety community, the recipient and any subrecipient "subgrantee" at any tier, must comply with DOJ's Global Justice Information Sharing Initiative (DOJ's Global) guidelines and recommendations for this particular award.
-The recipient shall conform to the Global Standards Package (GSP) and all constituent elements, where applicable, as described at: https://it.ojp.gov/gsp_grantcondition.
-The recipient shall document planned approaches to information sharing and describe compliance to the GSP and appropriate privacy policy that protects shared information, or provide detailed justification for why an alternative approach is recommended.
+Information sharing projects funded under this award must comply with DOJ's Global Justice Information Sharing Initiative (Global) guidelines.
+The subrecipient must conform to the Global Standards Package (GSP) and all constituent elements, where applicable, as described at: https:// it.ojp.gov/gsp\grantcondition.
+The recipient (and any subrecipient at any tier) must document planned approaches to information sharing and describe compliance with the GSP and appropriate privacy policy that protects shared information, or provide detailed justification for why an alternative approach is recommended.

-61. Encouragement of submission of "success stories"
+60. Encouragement of submission of "success stories"